Do I have to pay tuition fees to study at HHP?

-The basic requirements set down by the College of Humanities (for admission to BA programs) and the Graduate School of Humanities (for admission to MA programs) apply to our courses as well.
+The basic requirements set down by the College of Humanities (for admission to BA programmes) and the Graduate School of Humanities (for admission to MA programmes) apply to our courses as well.
 As usual, you should always check with these institutions for details.
 If you are an international student coming for our MA, please note that the one-year and two-year (“Research MA”) options require different grade averages.
 And don’t forget that grades are not everything: you will also be assessed on the basis of your motivation letter, study plan, writing sample, and reference letters.

 So what are you looking for in a motivation letter and writing sample, anyway?

 I have a degree from an unaccredited school/institute for spiritual education and want to incorporate Western esotericism into my spiritual practice path.
 Can I apply for your MA?

 No, you have come to the wrong place.
 Unless you have a BA from an accredited university, you are not applicable.
-Our study program is strictly academic, and students are expected to work with the valid methodologies of the academy (e.g. history, sociology, anthropology).
+Our study programme is strictly academic, and students are expected to work with the valid methodologies of the academy (e.g. history, sociology, anthropology).
 We cannot help you with your spiritual enlightenment.

-You have said a lot about the MA program, but how do I apply for a PhD position?
+You have said a lot about the MA programme, but how do I apply for a PhD position?

 What about post-docs?